 Loch an Eilein translates to loch of the island and when you see its impressive castle ruins you can see why.
 The Loch is nestled amongst picturesque Scottish surroundings about 5 miles from Aviemore.
 We visited on a cold February morning and the centre of the loch was covered in a thick layer of ice.
 The ice thinned and cracked around the shores… perhaps presenting the opportunity for an ice dip later?
 We shall see!

 As we finished our loop the call to go for a dip in Loch Eilein’s frigid water was too strong to ignore.
 Wild swimming and ice dipping have become something of a trend this year and I must say I’ve been truly bitten by the bug!
 We found a secluded spot to make the plunge!
 I wasn’t keen on spoiling anyone’s lovely view!
 I tiptoed across the ice trying to get to a small circle of water we could see a little further from shore.
-I clumsily slipped and broke through the ice, landing in a shallow bit of water with a crash.
-It was one of those moments where embarrassment supersedes the pain and I soldiered through the thin ice to a larger spot of water loudly declaring “I am okay.” as Michelle simply laughed and snapped away.
+True to form, I clumsily slipped and broke through the ice, landing in a shallow bit of water with a crash.
+It was one of those moments where embarrassment supersedes the pain.
+However, I soldiered through the thin ice to a larger spot of water loudly declaring “I am okay.” as Michelle simply laughed and snapped away.

-5 tips for a safe ice dip
+Ten tips for a safe ice dip

 - Stay within your depth, especially as a beginner.
 You don’t know how the water temperature will affect you initially.